dnicks35/CRNT/index.md

     <div class="col-md-4">
         <div class="panel panel-default text-center">
             <div class="panel-body">
                 <p>Information about how to know what is normal and what is not.
-How to identify problems, etc. Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.</p>
+How to identify problems, etc.</p>
                 <a href="problem-identification" class="btn btn-primary">Identify Problems</a>
             </div>
         </div>